JaredGill/Data_Science_AirBnB/README.md

 -   The test set(15%) is used to show how the model will perform on unseen data

 ## Regression
+- Regression is a commonly used supervised machine learning model that aims to grasp the link between independant variables (features, x-axis) and a dependant variable (label, y-axis) which gives a continous output(e.g. price).
+- By predicting the continous outputs regression can be used to forecast on unseen data, usually via a line of best fit through data points.
-- Regression models were chosen, trained on the same dataset and evaluated with gridsearchcv with custom hyperparameters to determine the optimal model.
+- Regression models chosen were StochasticGradientDescentRegressor, GradientBoostingRegressor, DecisionTreeRegressor, and RandomForestRegressor all found from sklearn.ensemble and sklearn.tree.
+These were trained on the same dataset and evaluated with gridsearchcv with custom hyperparameters to determine the optimal model.
 ### Evaluation
 - Loss functions provide a measurement on the models performance.
 - The root mean squared error was the loss function chosen to determine the best model.
 More can be found about it here: https://www.brainstobytes.com/mean-absolute-error-vs-root-mean-square-error/
 - Several other metrics such as Rsquared and mean absolute error can also be tracked. (https://www.mygreatlearning.com/blog/r-square/#:~:text=R-square%20is%20a%20goodness-of-fit%20measure%20for%20linear%20regression,variable%20on%20a%20convenient%200%20%E2%80%93%20100%25%20scale.)

+## Classification
+- Classification is similar to regression in that it is also a predictive model, but instead of a continous output it identifies discrete output variables(e.g. categories)

 ## Models
 ### Stochastic Gradient Descent